 The main question here is, does it really matter how to pack a backpack since all of your stuff fits in the bag?
 Well, yes, it matters a lot.
 If you keep stuffing your bag with everything, it will make it difficult for you to take a step without falling in the backward direction.
 Also, it will cause many problems for you in emergency conditions, like if you need toilet paper and have to dive deep into your bag to take it out.
 It would be challenging and time-consuming as well.

-To help avoid such situations, you have to know the proper way how to pack a backpack for hiking and camping.
-If you know the right way to pack all up, you will face no problem on your trip and definitely enjoy it more.
+To help avoid such situations, you have to know the proper way to pack a backpack for hiking and camping.
+If you know the right way to pack all up, you will face no problems on your trip and enjoy it more.

 We have written a complete research guide on commuting backpacks, click on the link and visit.